 De-risking and Reconnecting: Europe, China and Africa in the green transition

-On 15 December 2025, from 13:00 to 18:15 CET, ECDPM will host an event exploring how the EU and China are connected through their roles in Africa’s green transition and drawing lessons for future engagement.
+On 15 December 2025, from 13:00 to 18:15 CET, ECDPM will host a hybrid event exploring how the EU and China are connected through their roles in Africa’s green transition and drawing lessons for future engagement.
 The discussion will examine how Europe can balance industrial competitiveness and strategic autonomy with global cooperation, consider African priorities in the green transition, and explore opportunities for more pragmatic and complementary collaboration between the EU, China, and developing countries to achieve shared green transition goals.

 Clean technologies and green energy are important for the EU's green transition and for the future-oriented sectors in which Europe aims to strengthen its economic position.
 Expanding partnerships with countries in Africa, Asia and Latin America is now essential to diversify the supply of critical raw materials, enhance the resilience of green energy supply chains and open new export markets for European industries.